Clear skies ahead: characterizing atmospheric gravity gradient noise for vertical atom interferometers: Introduction

 These longer-baseline AIs have been proposed as sensors to search for ultralight dark matter (ULDM)~\cite{Graham:2015ifn, Geraci:2016fva, Arvanitaki:2016fyj, Badurina:2021lwr, Badurina:2021rgt, DiPumpo:2022muv, Badurina:2023wpk} and gravitational waves (GWs)~\cite{Dimopoulos:2007cj, Dimopoulos:2008sv, Yu:2010ss, Chaibi:2016dze, Graham:2017pmn, Loriani:2018qej, Schubert:2019ycf, Badurina:2024rpp}.
-Their peak sensitivity occurs in the decihertz frequency band, a previously unexplored region corresponding to ULDM masses of \SIrange{1e-16}{1e-13}{\eV}, and a `mid-band' range (\SIrange{0.1}{3}{Hz}) complementary to LIGO-VIRGO-KAGRA~\cite{KAGRA:2013rdx} and LISA~\cite{LISA:2017pwj}.
+Their peak sensitivity occurs in the decihertz frequency band, a previously unexplored region corresponding to ULDM masses of \SIrange{1e-16}{1e-13}{\eV}, and a `mid-band' range (\SIrange{0.1}{3}{Hz}) complementary to LIGO-Virgo-KAGRA~\cite{KAGRA:2013rdx} and LISA~\cite{LISA:2017pwj}.

-As terrestrial detectors increase in size and sensitivity, they become increasingly limited by gravity gradient noise (GGN), also known as Newtonian noise.
+As terrestrial detectors increase in size and sensitivity, they become increasingly limited by gravity gradient noise (GGN), also known as Newtonian noise~\cite{Saulson:1984, Hughes:1998}.
 GGN arises from fluctuations in the gravitational potential, which can result from local density changes caused by seismic waves, atmospheric disturbances, or anthropogenic activity.
-This noise is a fundamental limiting factor in the low-frequency sensitivity of {\it all} terrestrial interferometers below approximately \SI{10}{\hertz}.
+This noise is a fundamental limiting factor in the low-frequency sensitivity of {\it all} high precision metrology devices below approximately \SI{10}{\hertz}.

 For that reason, the laser interferometric gravitational wave community has made significant efforts to understand the couplings between natural sources of gravitational fluctuations.
 For laser interferometers, a precise discrimination between an incoming gravitational wave that alters the light travel time along the baseline and density fluctuations that accelerate the interferometer mirrors is required.
 These mirrors serve as the test masses in the gravitational field.
-The vibrational couplings between the mirrors and Earth are larger than the effects of GGN, but GGN is expected to become the limiting factor as technical vibrational noise suppression advances.
+The gravitational couplings between the mirrors and Earth are expected to become the limiting terrestrial factor as local vibration noise suppression advances.
 Exploring these noise sources is an active field, and understanding and mitigating GGN from all sources will be a requirement for low-frequency sensitivity to gravitational waves for the next generation of observatories, such as Cosmic Explorer~\cite{CosmicExplorer:2019} and the Einstein Telescope~\cite{EinsteinTelescope:2010zz}.

 GGN arising from {\it seismic activity} has been investigated for both horizontal and vertical AIs.
 Although the GGN source models between laser and atomic interferometers are the same, the responses of the detectors differ significantly~\cite{Baker:2012ck, Vetrano:2013qqa, Harms:2013raa}, and require new calculations.
 Building on the extensive work done by the laser interferometry community, a preliminary characterization of seismic GGN was carried out by the MIGA experiment~\cite{Canuel:2016}.
 The proposed configuration of the MIGA detector is analogous to a laser interferometer, i.e., two horizontal baselines measuring a differential phase shift in both baselines.
 Recent work by MIGA has also modeled seismic GGN from oceanic swell closest to the detector's location~\cite{Bertoldi:2024}.
 Studies have also explored seismic GGN in vertical configurations, such as MAGIS-100~\cite{Mitchell:2022}, and the use of multigradiometry to suppress GGN in AI dark matter searches~\cite{Badurina:2023}.
 Explorations of the unseen impact of humans and other transient animal movements have also been carried out to understand these gravitational noise sources~\cite{Carlton:2023ffl, Badurina:2024rpp}.